Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Supplementary information

-Figure~\ref{fig:frequency_3d_DE_ES_CP_4_techs_all_h} illustrates the cumulative frequency-duration distributions for droughts lasting up to a full year for Germany, Spain, and the European copperplate scenario.
+In contrast to Figure~\ref{fig:figure_2}, Figure~\ref{fig:figure_SI7} shows the cumulative frequency-duration distributions for on- and offshore wind droughts for Germany, Spain, and the European copperplate scenario with adjusted frequency-axis range.
+The \textit{balancing effect} mitigates the frequency and duration of wind droughts, particularly those found by lower thresholds.
+Figure~\ref{fig:figure_SI8} illustrates the cumulative frequency-duration distributions for droughts lasting up to a full year for Germany, Spain, and the European copperplate scenario.
 Only higher thresholds identify droughts lasting longer than a few weeks.
-For thresholds $\tau < 1$, portfolio droughts are generally briefer than single-technology droughts.
-To raise complementary insights on seasonality, Figure~\ref{fig:frequency_seasonal_3d_CP_4_techs} shows seasonally differentiated distributions for the copperplate scenario.
+For thresholds $\tau_{i< 1.0}$, portfolio droughts are generally briefer than single-technology droughts.
+To raise complementary insights on seasonality, Figure~\ref{fig:figure_SI9} shows seasonally differentiated distributions for the copperplate scenario.
 In general, longer droughts are more frequent in winter than in summer.
 Brief \ac{PV} droughts are more frequent in summer and are detected by higher thresholds.